 "It will be a turning point in human history."

 While it very much seems like something from Science Fiction, it remains to be seen if this will be a success.
 This article isn't to explore the science of how it works and why it will or will not work.
-IT is something real they are working on and it remains to be seen what the results will be.
+It is something real they are working on and it remains to be seen what the results will be.
 One must however also think about the moral and ethical repercussions.
 Is this playing with nature?
 Our human bodies are designed to only live for a certain amount of time.
 A lot of people believe that when the physical body dies, your consciousness lives on in some higher plane of existence.
 If you are playing with the 'natural order' of things, could this disrupt this process?
 Or is it just the same as someone having a heart transplant for example.
 If a body no longer needs a heart to survive as the brain has died and the heart is healthy, it can be transplanted to another body meaning that person is able to live on for longer.
 Is this just an extreme version of a 'transplant?'
 Another repercussion of course would be that it is likely when you are what they call 'reanimated', all of your friends and family will be gone.
 They will have died (unless they themselves are frozen too.) .
 The world will be a very different place.
 You won't have any money because it would have all been spent on keeping you in cryogenic suspension.

 My main question would be, what happens to our conciousness?
 What if your consciousness was living in some sort of higher existence and suddenly it is summoned back to a new body?
 How does it know to come back?
 How would it adjust?
 Would it be your consciousness that came back or someone else?
 The body of a person could be the same, but the consciousness inside could be different.
 What if the physical body is bought back to life but there is no conciousness because it's time with that body is finished?
 The body is not supposed to come back so if it was reanimated, would it be with conciousness or would it be just a working body with working organs?
 Perhaps there is a timeline or a natural order to things.
 I can't help but to think of Frankenstein.
-What is it that makes us human?
-Is it the body or is it the soul?

 There are so many questions here, but as Prof Canavero said, it would be a 'turning point in human history.'
 The problem is, could people handle this information?
 People tend to believe what they want to believe no matter what facts are presented to them.
 This is a topic I will be covering soon as well.